daniel-bogart/Banjo-Frog/README.md

 ## Site:
 ### Welcome Menu
-The welcome screen features two clickable buttons.
+The welcome menu features two clickable buttons.
 The New Game button will start the game and the instructions button will bring up the instructions modal.
+Once the game is started, an audio button will also appear.
 ![banjo-welcome-menu](assets/images/readme_images/menu_photo.png)

 ### Instructions